keystonejs/keystone/docs/pages/blog/new-graphql-api.md

-import { Markdown, getServerSideProps } from '../../components/Markdown';
-import { Emoji } from '../../components/primitives/Emoji';
+---

-# A new & improved GraphQL API
+title: "A new & improved GraphQL API"
+description: "Keystone 6 has an improved GraphQL API that's easier to work with and reason about."
+publishDate: "2021-8-17"
+---

-As we move closer to a _General Availability_ release for Keystone 6, we've taken the opportunity to make the experience of working with Keystone’s GraphQL API easier to program and reason about.
+As we move closer to a _General Availability_ release for Keystone 6, we've taken the opportunity to make the experience of working with Keystone's GraphQL API easier to program and reason about.

 This guide describes the improvements we've made, and walks you through the steps you need to take to upgrade your Keystone projects.

+{% hint kind="tip" %}
-!> If you have any questions, please don't hesitate to open a [GitHub discussion](https://github.com/keystonejs/keystone/discussions/new?category=questions).
+If you have any questions, please don't hesitate to open a [GitHub discussion](https://github.com/keystonejs/keystone/discussions/new?category=questions).
+{% /hint %}

 ## Example Schema

-To illustrate the changes, we’ll refer to the `Task` list in the following schema, from our [Task Manager](https://github.com/keystonejs/keystone/tree/main/examples/task-manager) example project.
+To illustrate the changes, we'll refer to the `Task` list in the following schema, from our [Task Manager](https://github.com/keystonejs/keystone/tree/main/examples/task-manager) example project.

 ```ts
 export const lists = {